rfshelley/Documentation/ref-docs/location-ref.rst

 .. warning::

-    ``setMode()`` will raise an error if the specified mode does not exist for the location.
+    ``setMode()`` will raise an error if the specified mode does not exist for the Location.
 You should verify the mode exists as in the example below.

 **Example:**